deckerweb/portfolio-content/README.md

 * Simple post type - all that you know and would expect
 * Nothing extra -- use custom field plugins like ACF or Pods, please
 * Gutenberg enabled by default (in post type parameters)
+* Taxonomy: Portfolio Categories
+* Taxonomy: Portfolio Tags
+* Filters for all 3 registrations available to tweak the arguments if needed

 ## Plugin Installation: